 - Increase your daily play with your cat as well, which can help tire your cat out both physically and mentally.
 Look for toys that require you to be engaged with the play, such as “fishing wand” type toys.
 Interactive food toys, where your cat has to hunt for food within the toy, are also a good way to engage feline minds and bodies.
 Training (clicking training) your cat to do simple behaviors such as sit, down and other tricks is also a wonderful way to increase your cat’s exercise and a wonderful bonding activity.

-For some additional resources on cat enrichment ideas, the ASPCA provides a helpful list.
+For some additional resources on cat enrichment ideas, the American Association of Feline Practitioner provides a helpful list.
 If you need more help, find a professional through the American College of Veterinary Behaviorists, the Animal Behavior Society, and the IAABC.

 If you have any questions or concerns, you should always visit or call your veterinarian -- they are your best resource to ensure the health and well-being of your pets.